Funding Guidelines |

 October 4, 2021 – Music Commission Meeting

-- Discussion from the Third Party Working Group about application questions and recommendations for the Third Party Administrator solicitation.
-Commission voted to deliver working group recommendations to the Economic Development Department for incorporation into the application process for the Live Music Fund Event Program and Third Party administrator.
+- Discussion from the Third-Party Administrator Working Group about application questions and solicitation recommendations.
+Commission voted to deliver the recommendations to the Economic Development Department for incorporation into the application and solicitation processes.

 - Listen to the October 4 Music Commission meeting.